MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 Note that this will only remove the Power Automate tile by default.
 A user may still choose to use Power Automate as an individual.

 ### Why did 10,000 licenses for Power Automate show up in my Office 365 tenant?
-Any person can try out Power Automate Plan 1 or 2 for 90 days, and these trial licenses represent the available capacity for new Power Automate users in your tenant.
+Any person can try out Power Automate Plans for 90 days, and these trial licenses represent the available capacity for new Power Automate users in your tenant.
 There is no charge for these licenses.
 Specifically, there are two possible reasons why you may see a capacity 10,000 (trial) licenses for Power Automate showing up in the Office 365 admin portal:

 1. If at least one user in your tenant participated in the Power Automate public preview that spanned from April 2016 to October 2016 then you will see 10,000 licenses labeled as "Microsoft Power Apps and Logic flows"

     ![](./media/organization-q-and-a/licenses2.png)
-2. If at least one user in your tenant has signed-up for a Flow Plan 2 trial by going through trial signup **Option 1** outlined in the [How do users sign up for Power Apps](#how-do-people-sign-up-for-power-automate) section then you will see 10,000 licenses labeled "Microsoft Power Apps & Flow"
+2. If at least one user in your tenant has signed-up for a Flow Plan trial by going through trial signup **Option 1** outlined in the [How do users sign up for Power Apps](#how-do-people-sign-up-for-power-automate) section then you will see 10,000 licenses labeled "Microsoft Power Apps & Flow"

     ![](./media/organization-q-and-a/licenses1.png)

-You can choose to assign additional licenses to users yourself through the Office 365 admin portal, but please note that these are trial licenses for Power Automate Plan 2 and they will expire after 90 days of being assigned to a user.
+You can choose to assign additional licenses to users yourself through the Office 365 admin portal, but please note that these are trial licenses for Power Automate Plan and they will expire after 90 days of being assigned to a user.

 ### Is this free?
 Will I be charged for these licenses?
 No user can incur any cost to your organization without your express consent, so neither free nor trial licenses can cause any charges to your organization.
 Moreover, they also do not use any quotas, such as run quotas.